Ruschwartz/gdsfactory/docs/workflow.md

 ## 3. Schematic driven layout

 1. You can use any Schematic capture tool.
 Lumerical interconnect, QUCS or Xschem.
 Save the netlist into SPICE format.
 2. Convert SPICE to YAML.
-As the schematic didn't have placements you can infer the rought initial placements from the relative position of the schematic blocks.
+Since the schematic doesn't have placements you can infer the rough initial placements from the relative position of the schematic blocks.
 3. Modify YAML with file watcher until you are happy with the placements.

 ![SDL](https://i.imgur.com/1VnCsPt.png)